RolandJuno/Lisa_Breakout/README.md

 Choose one of the following keyboard types.
 Don't plug in a Lisa keyboard when you're using the Mac keyboard converter.

 - If you have a Lisa keyboard, you can omit the 4P4C telephone jack, the Arduino Pro Micro, and the two its two buttons (KB RESET and KB MODE).
-Install the 1/4" input jack and plug your keyboard in (while the system power is unplugged!)
+Install the 1/4" input jack on either side of the board (the jack opening facing away from the card in both cases).
+Plug in or unplug your Lisa keyboard only while the system power is off and unplugged!

 - If you have a Mac M0110A keyboard, you can omit the 1/4" input jack.
 Install the 4P4C telephone jack, the Arduino Pro Micro, and its two buttons (KB RESET and KB MODE).
 I suggest installing the Arduino Pro Micro in a standard 24 pin DIP socket.
 The configuration solder pads are already jumpered to defaults of using a standard Mac coil cable (not a telephone cable) and a US layout.
 Flash the Arduino with my fork of [Warmech's M0110 Mac Keyboard to Lisa Adapter](https://github.com/RolandJuno/m0110-to-lisa-keyboard-adapter) which addresses a couple of issues I ran into like the T and Y keys being swapped and incorrect pin assignments.